neurodata/ndstore/docs/sphinx/faq.rst

 Please visit our NeuroDataViz page.

+**How do I use the RESTful interface?**
+The RESTful interface can be accessed with any browser by inputting the correct link or any package that supports web requests.

 **Is there a support forum?**

 Information on making a support request and archived questions and answers may be found `here <https://groups.google.com/a/neurodata.io/forum/#!forum/support>`_.